Roseville

 An assessment of population growth drivers in Roseville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Roseville is estimated at around 10,967, reflecting an increase of 627 people since the 2021 Census which reported a population of 10,340.
-This growth of 6.1% was inferred from AreaSearch's resident population estimate of 10,809 based on latest ERP data release by ABS (June 2024) and an additional 175 validated new addresses since the Census date.
-With a density ratio of 2,797 persons per square kilometer, Roseville ranks in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 6.1% since the 2021 census exceeded the SA4 region's growth rate of 5.8%.
+As of February 2026, the estimated population of the suburb of Roseville is around 10,967, reflecting a 6.1% increase from the 2021 Census figure of 10,340 people.
+This growth was inferred from AreaSearch's resident population estimate of 10,809 in June 2024 and an additional 175 validated new addresses since the Census date.
+The population density ratio is 2,797 persons per square kilometer, placing Roseville in the upper quartile relative to national locations assessed by AreaSearch.
+Roseville's growth exceeded that of its SA4 region (5.8%), making it a growth leader.
 Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections where necessary, with growth rates by age group applied to all areas from 2032 to 2041.

 Frequently Asked Questions - Population